Harvard-CS145/load_balancing/README.md

    1. Find the total number of flowlets in flow 1 and flow 2 in our Part 2 experiment.
 You can identify the flowlets based on five tuples and packet timestamps.
    2. Identify the paths these flowlets take.
 What's the percentage of flowlets of flow 1 on each of the four paths?
 What's the percentage of flowlets of flow 2 on each of the four paths?

+   You can add the scripts you write for this data analysis to the `analysis` folder along with the corresponding pcap files.
+Be sure to provide instructions to exercise your scripts in `analysis/analysis.md`.

 ### Parsing Pcap Files

 When you send traffic, we record all the packets arriving at or leaving all interfaces at all switches in the pcap files in the `pcap` directory.
 The name of each pcap file is in this format: `{sw_name}-{intf_name}_{in/out}.pcap`.
 For example, if the pcap file is `a1-eth1_in.pcap`, the file records all packets **arriving in** the `eth1` interface of switch `a1`.
 If the pcap file is `t2-eth3_out.pcap`, the file records all packets **leaving** the `eth3` interface of switch `t2`.